Funding Opportunities

 -

 To complete the rest of your UNH proposal, please include the application components in the table titled GUIDANCE FOR NARRATIVE, WORKPLAN, BIBLIOGRAPHY, RESUME, and APPENDICES on p.
-12 (which you can find if you jump to pg 15 of the PDF document itself).
+10 of the guidelines.

 Project Narrative – Must not exceed three single-spaced pages.
 Please use NEH headings and see guidelines for what to include in each section: